 Entering the grounds, the commitment is clear, the theme seemingly Victorian era Britain with a particular focus on Charles Dickens’s A Christmas Carol.
 Staff walk around in period costume and even put on a show of the classic story within the market.

-Still, the castle itself is pretty anyway, and the Christmas stuff is really just a happy bonus.
+Still, the castle itself is pretty anyway, like something from a fairytale, and the Christmas stuff is really just a happy bonus.

-But alas, the train wouldn’t take me the whole way, forcing me to use my legs even more.
-Thankfully, the journey from the castle to the viewpoint is only around 15 minutes, because it is steep!
+Alas, while it took me quite comfortably to the castle, the train wouldn’t take me the whole way up the incline, which forced me to use my legs even more.
+Thankfully, the journey from the castle to the viewpoint is only around 15 minutes by foot, because it is steep!
 Or maybe I’m just that unfit… Either way, reaching the top was a relief, and wow, that view.
 You could even see Cologne Cathedral on the horizon!